yogiz/json-color-palette/README.md

 # json-color-pallete
-simple One Page JSON Color Pallete Viewer (eg. view tailwind colors config)
+simple One Page JSON Color Pallete Viewer
+*Example usage : view colors object from Tailwind css config.*

+You can use this:  https://json-color-pallete.netlify.app/